After our list of the best sailing movies, we decided to bring you another one – Top 12 sailing books every sailor should read in 2021.

 4. Once Is Enough

 This timeless classic is an exciting true story of survival against all odds.
 Miles Smeeton and his wife Beryl sailed their 46-ft Bermuda ketch, Tzu Hang, in the wild seas of Cape Horn, following the tracks of the old sailing clippers through the world’s most notorious waters.
-This is an exciting true story of survival against all odds, but it is also one of the most thoughtful sailing books which provides hard-learned lessons for other intrepid sailors.
+This is an exciting true story of survival against all odds, but it is also one of the most thoughtful sailing books taht provides hard-learned lessons for other intrepid sailors.

 Author: Miles Smeeton